Totaal aantal pageviews

 "audience" that it was just a start for these kind of epidemical diseases.

-Hope and fear is what you might here in this piece framed together in my
+Hope and fear is what you might hear in this piece, framed together in

-composition.
+my composition.
 Also played on the guitar here above.
-As for now I should
+As for now I

 guitar but built by a very good luthier who did a great job on this guitar